 Geneva airport is the nearest airport and the only airport with regular transfers to Flaine.
 You would need to arrange onward transport from Geneva Airport to Flaine.

 We currently do not have a shared transfer provider to go from Geneva to Flaine (except on some busier family weeks).
-We are hoping to be able to offer shared transfers on all weeks in the 22/23 winter season, but this has not yet been confirmed.

 The nearest train station to Flaine is Cluses (30km) although Geneva and Anemasse (70km) are also very close by and are slightly easier to get to.